dblock/code.dblock.org/_posts/2010/2010-01-24-dotnetinstaller-18-released.markdown

 ---
 [![](https://github.com/dblock/dotnetinstaller/raw/master/Documentation/Images/Logo.gif)](https://github.com/dblock/dotnetinstaller)

 dotNetInstaller 1.8 was released today, January 24th, 2010.
 Build 1.8.7120.0 has been beta, then a release candidate for over a month now with no major issues reported.
-Here’re some highlights.
+Here are some highlights.

 - Added support for uninstall sequences with new command-line /i and /x switches, supports_install, supports_uninstall global options in configurations, components and controls.
 Added extended uninstall parameters in cmd and msi components.
 - Added user-defined form controls and input for labels, checkboxes, edit boxes, hyperlinks and file/directory browse controls.